• Home /

 Is household income the same as individual income in mortgage applications?

-No, household income includes the combined income of all eligible household members, while individual income refers to the income earned by the primary applicant only.
+No, household income includes the combined income of all eligible household members, while individual income refers to the income earned by the primary applicant alone.

 How often do mortgage programs update income limits based on household income?

-Mortgage programs like HomeReady and Home Possible periodically update their income limits to reflect changes in the area’s median income, ensuring the programs serve the intended income brackets.
+Mortgage programs such as HomeReady and Home Possible update their income limits periodically to reflect changes in the area’s median income, ensuring the programs remain focused on the intended income groups.

 Household income is the combined gross income of all members of a household who are 15 years or older, regardless of whether they are related.